magento-mpi/magento2/app/code/Magento/Eav/README.md

-EAV stands for Entity-Attribute-Value.
+Magento\EAV stands for Entity-Attribute-Value.
 Magento_Eav module provides the way to store any catalog entity to relational database.